How safe are our children? 2013 Analysis of how many children have been abused and neglected

-- one in five children today have experienced serious physical abuse, sexual abuse or severe physical or emotional neglect at some point in their lifetime
+- 1 in 5 children today have experienced serious physical abuse, sexual abuse or severe physical or emotional neglect at some point in their lifetime

 - new threats are emerging, particularly with the increasing amount of time children spend in the digital world

-- the public is becoming more vigilant; in the past three years there has been a 40 per cent increase in the number of people coming forward to report concerns about abuse and neglect to the NSPCC
+- the public is becoming more vigilant; in the past three years there has been a 40% increase in the number of people coming forward to report concerns about abuse and neglect to the NSPCC

-- children who are referred to social services are more likely to receive an assessment or be subject to some further action compared with five years ago
+- children who are referred to social services are more likely to receive an assessment or be subject to some further action compared with 5 years ago

-- "drift" in decision-making seems to be lessening as shown by a decrease in the proportion of children subject to child protection plans or registers for more than two years
+- "drift" in decision-making seems to be lessening as shown by a decrease in the proportion of children subject to child protection plans or registers for more than 2 years

 - more children are coming off child protection plans or registers after shorter periods of time and not being re-registered, suggesting that risk is being reasonably assessed